 The early prediction, published in February, is based on a prediction method I proposed in 2020, which analyzes January Sea Surface Temperature (SST) maps using a Convolutional Neural Network.
 Each hurricane season is classified into two classes: high and medium-low intensity.
 The intensity is measured by the season's Accumulated Cyclone Energy (ACE) index.
 This predictor has an average accuracy of 83.33%.

-An updated paper describing my method has been published in the IEEE Oceans 2022 Conference.
+The paper describing my method that has been published in the IEEE Oceans 2022 Conference.

 *Note: the prediction model was retrained in March, 2023, based on updated data visualization maps on NOAA's website.